ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 ## Search Category {#search}

-The act of using one or more assets to build a serach index or as input to a trained AI/ML model that has has the has the purpose of provining serach results that include direct links to the location from where the asset was optained.
+The act of using one or more assets to build a search index or as input to a trained AI/ML model that has the purpose of providing search results that include direct links to the location from where the asset was obtained.

 # Usage